marcpsalazar/ai-img-recog/README.md

 # Leafy
 > Discovery: From Leaf to Tree.
 You find a leaf and we'll do the rest!

 Leafy is a full stack, MERN application that identifies user submitted leaves.
 A user may post a picture of a leaf that they've come across and Leafy will perform image recognition analysis on the image to identify what species of tree to which the leaf belongs.
 Currently, Leafy serves as a minimum viable product / proof of concept as it is able to seamlessly identify a select quantity of trees (e.g., Eastern redbud, Ginkgo, Pine, Southern Magnolia, and Swamp White Oak) focalized around the Washington, D.C. region.
-It is our intention to continue to train the image recognition analysis engine to identify a greater variety of species in our local area, then exapnd into additional regions.
+It is our intention to continue to train the image recognition analysis engine to identify a greater variety of species in our local area, then expand into additional regions.

 If you'd like to contribute to our efforts, we are actively looking for contributors to help us expand our identification capabilities!
 To do so, just submit a .zip file comprising 25-30 images of your particular tree species in .jpg/.png format with a minimum resolution of 250 x 250 px.
 Please name your .zip file with the following semantic convention and specify the common name of the tree (e.g., american_sycamore.zip, ginkgo.zip, swamp_white_oak.zip, etc.) and we'll handle retraining our image recognition analysis engine.